Last updated on April 1, 2026

 This deck partners Ardenn, Intrepid Archaeologist with Anara, Wolvid Familiar to create a powerful Voltron combo built around stacking a ton of equipment onto one of your commanders and getting in for plenty of damage.
 Ardenn lets you equip any number of equipment for free, while Anara ensures you can freely attack with indestructibility.

-The deck has ways to find the Worldslayer, including Open the Armory and Stonehewer Giant.
+The deck has ways to find equipment like the one and only Worldslayer, including Quest for the Holy Relic, Open the Armory and Stonehewer Giant.
 This deck can play a more traditional Voltron deck without Worldslayer, though it’s definitely less fun.

 #13.
 Nymris Flash